 Being Client-focused in the Construction Industry Safety Talk

 Have you ever heard the term client-focused?
-For employees who are not in a management role they may not give much attention to the term “client-focused”, but in the construction industry every employee should consider the importance of being client-focused.
+Employees who are not in a management role they may not give much attention to the term “client-focused,” but in the construction industry, every employee should consider the importance of being client-focused.

 What Does Being Client-focused Mean?

 Being client-focused means keeping the client’s (or project owner’s) best interests in mind when completing your work.
-In the construction industry, the general contractor or project owner almost always has a high regard for safety for all subcontracted employees on their worksite followed by productivity.
-If a worker is client-focused then keeping the client’s best interests in mind would mean they are approaching their work both safely and efficiently as best as they possibly can.
+In the construction industry, the general contractor or project owner almost always has high regard for the safety of all subcontracted employees on their worksite, followed by productivity.
+If a worker is client-focused, then keeping the client’s best interests in mind would mean they are approaching their work both safely and efficiently as best as they possibly can.

 Examples of Being Client-focused

 - Following all safe work practices and company-specific safety procedures when completing work.